melizalab/comp-neurosci/assignments/data-exploration-1.md

 The overall goal of this assignment is for you to explore in depth one of the theoretical approaches covered in this class by analyzing a public data set or data of your own.
 There are four stages to the project, culminating in a short presentation given to the rest of the class.

-- **Choose a group and present a journal club article**: 3/22 and 3/24
+- **Choose a group and present a journal club article**: 3/21 and 3/23
-- Document the data and/or model: due 3/31
+- Document the data and/or model: due 3/30
-- Formulate a hypothesis: due 4/12
+- Formulate a hypothesis: due 4/11
-- Present the results: 4/21 and 5/3
+- Present the results: 4/25 and 5/2

 *Assignment*: With your group (max 4 members), choose a project topic and one of the associated journal articles.
 Let your instructor know who is in your group and which article you plan to discuss.
-Be prepared to present the article to the rest of the class on 3/22 or 3/24.
-A rubric for the presentation is at the end of this document.
+Be prepared to present the article to the rest of the class on 3/21 or 3/23.
+A guideline for the presentation is at the end of this document.

 ## Choosing a project